Duop Reath

-Duop Thomas Reath (/ˈduːɒp ˈriːθ/ DOO-op-_-REETH; born 26 June 1996) is an Australian professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
+Duop Thomas Reath (/ˈduːɒp ˈriːθ/ DOO-op-_-REETH; born 26 June 1996) is a South Sudanese-Australian professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
 He played college basketball for the Lee College Runnin' Rebels and the LSU Tigers and was part of the Australian national team that won bronze at the 2020 Tokyo Olympics.

 Early life

-Reath was born in Waat, Sudan, nowadays in Jonglei State in South Sudan.
+Reath was born in Waat, Sudan, present day in Jonglei State of South Sudan.
 When he was aged nine, he moved with his family to Brisbane, Australia, alongside his parents and six siblings.
 Reath then moved again to Perth and attended Girrawheen Senior High School.
 He first played soccer with ambitions of playing for the Socceroos until a growth spurt in year 10 led to him playing basketball.

+Duop is the oldest out of 7 children.
+His parents are Thomas Duop and Nyanen Juch, and his six siblings are Sebit, Chuatwech, Nyadang, Chat, Chol, and Dinaay.
+His brother Sebit plays in the NBL1 West for the East Perth Eagles.
 Reath played seven games for the Kalamunda Eastern Suns of the State Basketball League during the 2014 season.

+He is not related to high jumper Yual Reath.

 College career

 Reath played the freshman and the sophomore season at Lee College in Baytown, Texas, from 2014 to 2016.
 In the 2014–15 season, he averaged 6.9 points and 5.4 rebounds per game.
 As a sophomore (2015–16), he averaged 14.6 points and 8.4 rebounds per game.